Introduction to Greece

 Home to just three main villages, yet an astonishing 63 churches, unspoilt, quietly luxurious Paxos is only accessible by boat – and, somewhere between morning coffee in the harbour, pottering along the coast in a little boat and dinner in a friendly taverna, it weaves its magic over everyone who visits.

 Known as The Garden of the Levant, the Greek Island of Zakynthos is renowned for its stunning scenery and family-friendly appeal.
-With magnificent sea views set against a landscape of almond, cypress and citrus groves, visitors can discover forgotten monasteries and ruins and sample authentic Greek cuisine and local wine.
+With magnificent sea views set against a landscape of olive, cypress and citrus groves, visitors can discover forgotten monasteries and ruins and sample authentic Greek cuisine and local wine.